 - Any other investment relating to the development of the country

 If you need further information about the legal framework to set-up your business in Peru, our Peru Business Services team, part of the Biz Latin Hub group will be glad to assist you in the process.
-Get in contact with Craig here.
+Contact us now.